Daniel224455/edk2-msm8916/README.md

-# EDK II Firmware for the OnePlus 6 platform.
+# EDK II Firmware for MSM8916 (internally known as Bagheera) platforms.